-At 80, Judy Blume Reflects On Feminism, #MeToo And Letting Margaret Grow Up
+At 80, Judy Blume Reflects On Feminism, #MeToo And Keeping Margaret 12

 Blume's novels — from Are You There God?
 It's Me, Margaret and Deenie to Forever and Summer Sisters — have shaped the way we talk about puberty, periods and female sexual experiences.
 Those story lines take on renewed relevance amid a national conversation around sexual misconduct.
 Blume, who donned a pink hat at last year's Women's March, says she is an active feminist — though she sees a generational shift in some of the conversations around #MeToo.

 "That doesn't mean that women of my generation can't support the #MeToo movement," Blume says.
 "Where we may differ is, 'Is it OK to enjoy the art of someone who we now know may have been abusive to women?'
 To me, the answer is yes, I can.
-And I don't want museums to take away art because we now know that that artist from a different era may have been abusive to women. ...
-Where I stand right now, I will continue to see Woody Allen movies because I'm very interested in Woody Allen the filmmaker."
+And I don't want museums to take away art because we now know that that artist from a different era may have been abusive to women."

+And Woody Allen movies?
+Martin asks.
+"Where I stand right now, I will continue to see Woody Allen movies because I'm very interested in Woody Allen the filmmaker."

 Interview Highlights